 If your business supplies company cars or free fuel to your employees for private use, including for commuting, then you'll need to work out the taxable value so you can report it to HMRC.
 You can use HMRC's company car and fuel benefit calculator to find out how much tax you might need to pay.
 This is based on a number of factors including:

-- Price of the vehicle
+Price of the vehicle

-- Fuel type
+Fuel type

-- BiK percentage rate
+BiK percentage rate

-- Your income tax band
+Your income tax band

-Fuel cards, tax implications & Benefit in Kind
+Fuel cards and Benefit in Kind (BiK)

 A Benefit in Kind is a benefit given to an employee that isn’t included in their regular salary; this can be anything from cash bonuses and pension benefits to relocation or childcare expenses.
 As an employer, you may need to report any expenses or benefits that your employees receive, as you may be required to pay taxes on them.

-Regardless of the perks or benefits, you offer your employees, using a fuel card for business purposes doesn’t fall under the category of a taxable benefit.
+Regardless of the perks or benefits you offer your employees, using a fuel card for business purposes doesn’t fall under the category of a taxable benefit.
 However, if an employee uses one of your cards to pay for the fuel they’ve used for personal travel, then you and the company would have to pay tax charges.
 If this were the case, the business would have to pay users National Insurance contributions based on the value of the fuel used for personal use.

 While these complications can sound like a lot of extra work, they’re easily avoidable and, with proper planning, can be steered clear of.
 It’s essential that cardholders are aware of what is defined as personal travel and what constitutes travelling for work.
-Confusion may arise when including the commute to work, which unfortunately isn’t considered travel for business.
+Confusion may arise when including the commute to work, which, unfortunately, isn’t considered travel for business.

-Should employees use fuel cards to pay for personal travel, it may be prudent to request they pay back any expenditure to the business.
+Should employees use fuel cards to pay for personal travel, it may be prudent to request that they pay back any expenditure to the business.

 VAT & fuel cards

-If you don’t pay a fixed rate under the Flat Rate Scheme then HMRC suggests that you handle your VAT in one of three ways:
+If you don’t pay a fixed rate under the Flat Rate Scheme, then HMRC suggests that you handle your VAT in one of three ways:

-- If you don’t have detailed records, but your business mileage is so low that the fuel scale charge would be higher than the VAT you can claim, you may be better off choosing not to reclaim any VAT.
+If you don’t have detailed records, but your business mileage is so low that the fuel scale charge would be higher than the VAT you can claim, you may be better off choosing not to reclaim any VAT.

-- If you do have detailed mileage records of the fuel used for business purposes, you can claim back the VAT for your journeys.
+If you do have detailed mileage records of the fuel used for business purposes, you can claim back the VAT for your journeys.

 It’s also worth noting that you can claim VAT for all business-related expenses that come with running a fleet, including maintenance costs, repairs, or off-street parking.
 You can also claim for any accessories you’ve fitted for business use.